 Herding Sheep for Wool to Create Navajo Rugs

-The Dine' had to herd the sheep for survival.
-The sheep are vital part of the traditions.
-They have to herd the sheep to make sure the predators would not harm them.
-The primary sheep used for the Navajo rug are Navajo Churro sheep back before 1900's.
-They are thick wool and are good for making wool.
-They differ from lamp sheep because the wool is more thicker on Navajo Churro sheep.
+The Dine' herded the sheep for survival.
+The sheep are vital part of the Navajo traditions.
+They have to herd the sheep to make sure that the predators would not harm them.
+The primary sheep used for the Navajo rugs are Navajo Churro sheep.
+The Navajo Churro sheep have thick wool and are good for making wool.

-During the late 1800's, the Navajo Churro sheeps were almost extinct because of government efforts to rid of them.
-They were seen as a vital part of the Dine' People.
-They have managed to survive extinction and are now a federally recognized protected species.
+During the late 1800's, the Navajo Churro sheeps were almost extinct because of government efforts to rid of them because they were seen as a vital part of the Dine' People.
+The Navajo Churro's have managed to survive extinction and are now a federally recognized protected species.
 They have federal tags on their ears to identify them that they are federally recognized Navajo Churro sheep.